IntellectualSites/PlotSquared/CONTRIBUTING.md

 code style conventions.
 To make this easier we have provided settings that can be picked up by your IDE.

 IntelliJ: Install the `EditorConfig` plugin.
 Now IntelliJ is able to pick up the provided `.editorconfig` file automatically.

+### Committing

+We are using [conventional commits](https://www.conventionalcommits.org/en/) to make commit messages more descriptive and generate changelogs based on them.